dwightjack/tsumami/doc/dom.md

 ## removeClass(element, className)

-Removes a new class to the element
+Removes a class from the element

 #### Example